Ponferrada: Transportation

 Ponferrada is easily accessible by highway (Autovía A-6) and intercity public transportation is readily available, as several daily ALSA bus services.
 León Airport is the closest, while airports in Santiago, A Coruña, Asturias, Valladolid and Madrid Barajas provide alternative options for national and international air travel.

 Rail

 Ponferrada railway station provides rail services to the city, that are offered by RENFE.
 Passenger trains link the city with major population centers in Spain, including Madrid or Barcelona.

 Buses

 Ponferrada also has an urban bus network called SMT (Servicio Municipal de Transporte).
 It is made up of eight lines on the weekdays and six lines on the festive days that connect all the neighbourhoods with the city centre or Bierzo's Hospital.
 The bus fleet is composed of Mercedes-Benz Citaro and Isuzu buses and Mercedes-Benz minibuses.

 Air

-The city does not its own airport.
+The city does not have its own airport.
 The nearest airports are León Airport, located 106 km east and Santiago–Rosalía de Castro Airport, located 197 km north west of Ponferrada.